March 14, 1948

 Studied drama at HB Studio in Greenwich Village, New York City.

-He won a Tony Award for Best Special Theatrical Event for play "700 Sundays" in 2005.
+He won the Tony Award for Best Special Theatrical Event for play "700 Sundays" in 2005.

-Close friends with Whoopi Goldberg, Vlade Divac and Robin Williams.
+Close friends with Steve Kohut, Whoopi Goldberg and Vlade Divac.

-He wrote the children's book, "I Already Know I Love You".
+He wrote children's book "I Already Know I Love You".

 Fan of the Los Angeles Clippers.